-"...take a completely red cow, without a blemish and that had no yoke laid upon it."
+"And they shall take to you a completely red cow, without a blemish and that had no yoke laid upon it."
 (19:2)

 The Red Heifer purified the Jews from the worst impurities.
 After the destruction of the Temple, the service of the Red Heifer was annulled.
 Today, we are able to gain forgiveness through our prayers.